TRIMETHYLGLYCINE OR TMG

 TMG is useful for the body as a methyl donor.
 In addition, it has other uses when broken down into DMG and glycine, or transformed into SAMe or other compounds such as methionine.
 Let us discuss a few of these.

 A powerful and safe methyl donor.
 TMG easily donates three methyl groups to the body.
-Methyl groups (CH3) are required in millions of biochemical reactions.
-Here are some examples:
+Methyl groups (CH3) are required in millions of biochemical reactions in human and animal bodies.
+Here are just a few of the best studied examples:

 1. Lowering homocysteine.
 Homocysteine is an amino acid that, in excess, is irritating to the arteries and is strongly associated with inflammation and hardening of the arteries.
 In fact, the level of homocysteine correlates much better with heart disease than the level of cholesterol.